Aejkatappaja/phone-corp/README.md

 - Merged it when properly fixed.
 - Also had trouble trying to export functions outside of `getOrder.ts`, had a lot of `TypeScript` errors </br> and bugs and i lost too much time trying to clean this. </br>
 - It works well like that but it's kind of dirty part of my code, i should rework this later on !

+## 🔭 Conclusion

+- Working on this project was really exciting !
+- I tried my best but can do way better if i restart from scratch a second time. </br>
+- But I had to make choices because i lost a lot of times trying to refactor and deal with errors.
+- I started by establishing a little sketch on [`Excalidraw`](https://excalidraw.com/) and took some notes to define the logic, structure and path i wanted to create.
+- I improved my skills working on this project and i consider this as a really good point for me.